Venice to charge day trippers up to $11 to visit

 Currently, the Italian city's tourist tax only applies to those spending the night.

-But as Venice sees visitor numbers soar ever higher and streets become ever busier, government measures to combat over-tourism are toughening.
+But as Venice sees visitor numbers soar ever higher and streets become ever busier, government measures to combat overtourism are toughening.

 This new law is the latest -- and arguably the most extreme -- measure designed to handle the nearly 30 million tourists who visit Venice each year.